 Oct 28th, Gent (Belgium) – Awingu today announces the launch of its version 5.0.
-In this new major release, the Awingu workspace keeps loyal to its ‘simplicity’ strengths while making steps as a Zero-Trust-Grade security solution.
+In this new major release, the Awingu workspace keeps loyal to its ‘simplicity’ strengths while making steps as a Zero Trust solution.
 Legacy – but still widely adopted – solutions such as VPN and Open RDP access don’t offer the right mix of flexibility and security.
 COVID19 triggered a massive increase in remote working, unfortunately a lot of this was setup without the proper security measures.

 Let’s dive deeper into the details of the release.
 We can group the components into 3 buckets.
 The short summary overview can be found here.
 We’ve zoomed into some specifics below.

-Zero Trust-grade security
+Zero Trust security

 - Context-awareness: Geolocation and IP Address can block access to apps/files or mandate (new) MFA login.